 has no harmful chemicals to be absorbed into your body

 is package free

 4 Tablespoons of Maizena or arrowroot powder

 4 Tablespoons Shea Butter

-20 drops of essential oils (tea tree, lavender, or lemon)
+20 drops of essential oils (tea tree, lavender, lemon, orange etc)

 Melt the sheet butter and coconut oil over a low heat and add in the bicarb and maizena, keep stirring, stirring, stirring to get it all mixed in.
 Add the essential oils once it has cooled.

 I don’t add a lot of tea tree, maybe just 5 drops and then something like lemon or lavender.
 But do your own research and experimenting for oils that work for you.
 Having tried many different oils over the years, I favour lemon, orange and/or rose geranium.

 To use, you just need to scoop a pea sized (or smaller) amount onto your finger and gently smear onto your armpit.
 There may be a few grains of bicarb, but just brush these off.
 Once you have used this deodorant for a while, you will effectively be detoxing the bacteria from your armpits that cause the smell.
 I suggest using day and night in the beginning.
 This post is worth a read: How to Detox your Armpits by Wellness Mama